 This is an exclusive trip with a maximum of 7 guests

-Antarctica is the most remote destination on the planet with an abundant of wildlife, gigantic icebergs the size of cities, majestic mountain ranges.
+Antarctica is the most remote destination on the planet with an abundance of wildlife, gigantic icebergs the size of cities and majestic mountain ranges.
 During February, it’s the migrating whale pod season and there’s often sightings of blue, sperm, orca, humpback, minke, and southern right whales.
 You’ll also see thousands of penguins huddling together like a scene from Happy Feet and leopard seals playing joyfully in the rich Southern Ocean.
 The Antarctic circle is a photographers paradise.

 Primary safety is paramount, like being able to surf under control when the waves build or sailing off a lee shore in a gale.
 Spirit is also covered by an over-built Southern Ocean sailing rig, a powerful 130 hp turbo diesel engine and six watertight compartments.

 Spirit of Sydney offers a reasonable level of comfort with heated insulated interior, Antarctic specified water maker and hot fresh water showers, however the emphasis is on safety, adventure and hands-on experience.
 The pleasant raised saloon with windows at eye level has a diesel drip heater in-set and offers a cosy social environment.

 Spirit has been meticulously maintained and refitted, so that she has evolved on a yearly basis.
 The ever on-going maintenance schedule covers many items from new sails, forestays and headsail furlers to zodiacs imported from France.
 In 2009, Spirit spent six months in Buenos Aires being meticulously checked over by a naval architect and having structural items such as chainplates and keel floors checked, rebuilt or upgraded.